 - cocoa powder – sprinkle in some cocoa powder to make chocolate peanut butter balls

-- cranberries – chop up dried cranberries for a tangy twist; dried cherries will also impart a wonderfully tart taste
+- cranberries – chop up dried cranberries for a tangy twist; dried cherries will also add a nice tartness

 - dates – chopped dates are a good option if you want a richer taste, but feel free to also experiment with other dried fruit

-- raisins – enjoy the classic taste of oatmeal raisin when you add chopped raisins to your mix
+- raisins – add chopped raisins to your mix for an oatmeal raisin flavor

 FAQs

-If your gluten free energy balls batter is dry and crumbly, you need to add more wet ingredients to help with binding.
-Adding just a bit more nut butter may be all you need.
-Be sure to taste the batter as you go; if you need more sweetness, add more honey.
+If your unformed batter is dry and crumbly, add more wet ingredients like peanut butter or honey to help with binding.
+Be sure to taste the batter as you go and add wet ingredients slowly.
+If you need more sweetness, add more honey, but add moisture sparingly or your bites will end up too soft to hold their shape.

 Ingredients

-- 2 cups (200 g) old fashioned rolled oats (certified gluten free if necessary)
+- 2 cups (200 g) old fashioned rolled oats (gluten free if necessary)

-- 2 cups (80 g) unsweetened coconut flakes
+- 1 cup (80 g) unsweetened coconut flakes

 - 1 cup (160 g) hulled raw hemp seeds (can substitute chia seeds, hulled sunflower seeds, flax seeds or pumpkin seeds)